This post may contain affiliate links, please see my disclosure policy to learn more.

 -Fill the bucket the rest of the way with hot water, stir, cover, and let sit overnight to thicken.

--The next day it should be lumpy with a partial gel like consistency, stir well.
+-The next day it should be lumpy with a partial gel-like consistency, stir well.
 The finished soap will not be a solid gel.
-It will be more of a watery gel. -
+It will be more of a watery gel.

-You can add a few drops of essential oil for scent if you like.
-Another option is to add 1 cup Oxi-Clean as a cleaning booster.
-Fill old laundry detergent containers, cleaned milk jugs or whatever empty containers you prefer.
+• You can add a few drops of essential oil for scent if you like.
+Another option is to add 1 cup of Oxi-Clean as a cleaning booster.

 Homemade Laundry Soap